List of Doraemon characters: Minor characters

 Yoshio Minamoto (源 義雄, Minamoto Yoshio) is Shizuka's father, a normal salaryman who often goes to movies with Shizuka.
 His best-known appearance in the series is when Nobita and Doraemon eavesdrop on him talking to Shizuka the night before Nobita and her wedding, in which he trusts that Nobita will be able to take care of Shizuka.
 So he accepts Nobita as his daughter's spouse.
 He is the only parent of Nobita's friends who is named.
-It is a fact that Shizuka has 3 fathers in different episodes.